Religion and health: Infections

 A number of religious practices have been reported to cause infections.
-These happened during an ultra-orthodox Jewish circumcisions practice known as metzitzah b'peh, the ritual 'side roll' in Hinduism, the Christian communion chalice, during the Islamic Hajj and after the Muslim ritual ablution (where nasal irrigation is concerned).
+These happened during an ultra-Orthodox Jewish circumcision practice known as metzitzah b'peh, the ritual 'side roll' in Hinduism, the Christian communion chalice, during the Islamic Hajj, and after the Muslim ritual ablution (where nasal irrigation is concerned).

 Prayer

-Some religions claim that praying for somebody who is sick can have positive effects on the health of the person being prayed for.
-Meta-studies of the literature in the field have been performed showing evidence only for no effect or a potentially small effect.
-For instance, a 2006 meta analysis on 14 studies concluded that there is "no discernible effect" while a 2007 systemic review of intercessory prayer reported inconclusive results, noting that 7 of 17 studies had "small, but significant, effect sizes" but the review noted that the most methodologically rigorous studies failed to produce significant findings.
+Some religions assert that praying for a sick person can positively impact their health.
+Meta-studies of the literature in the field have been performed showing evidence only for an absence of effect or a potentially small effect.
+For instance, a 2006 meta-analysis on 14 studies concluded that there is "no discernible effect," while a 2007 systemic review of intercessory prayer reported inconclusive results, noting that 7 of 17 studies had "small, but significant, effect sizes," but the review noted that the most methodologically rigorous studies failed to produce significant findings.

 Randomized controlled trials of intercessory prayer have not yielded significant effects on health.
-These trials have compared personal, focused, committed and organized intercessory prayer with those interceding holding some belief that they are praying to God or a god versus any other intervention.
+These trials have compared personal, focused, committed and organized intercessory prayer with those interceding, holding some belief that they are praying to God or a god versus any other intervention.
 A Cochrane collaboration review of these trials concluded that 1) results were equivocal, 2) evidence does not support a recommendation either in favor or against the use of intercessory prayer and 3) any resources available for future trials should be used to investigate other questions in health research.

-In a case-control study done following 5,286 Californians over a 28-year period in which variables were controlled for (i.e. age, race/ethnicity, gender, education level), participants who went to church on a frequent basis (defined as attending a religious service once a week or more) were 36% less likely to die during that period.
-However, this can be partly be attributed to a better lifestyle since religious people tend to drink and smoke less and eat a healthier diet.
+In a case-control study done following 5,286 Californians over a 28-year period in which variables were controlled for (i.e., age, race/ethnicity, gender, and education level), participants who went to church on a frequent basis (defined as attending a religious service once a week or more) were 36% less likely to die during that period.
+However, this can be partly attributed to a better lifestyle since religious people tend to drink and smoke less and eat a healthier diet.